zooniverse/user-string-getter/README.md

 # zooniverse-user-string-getter
-Code used by [Geordi](https://github.com/zooniverse/geordi) to get current zooniverse user ID or, for anonymous users, the IP address.
+Code used by [Geordi](https://github.com/zooniverse/geordi) to get current a Zooniverse user ID or, for anonymous users, an IP address.

 The string returned might look like any of these:
 * `"1231412"`